romeerez/orchid-orm/docs/src/guide/migration-writing.md

 `drop` will remove a column (or a check) on migrating, and add it on rollback.

-The column in `add` or `drop` can have all the same methods as when creating a table, such methods as `index`, `unique`, and `foreignKey`.
+The column in `add` or `drop` can have all the same methods as when creating a table, such methods as `index`, `unique`, `exclude`, and `foreignKey`.

-Supports adding a composite primary key, foreign key, and index, and all the same as when creating a table.
+Supports adding a composite primary key, foreign key, index, exclude - the same as when creating a table.

 ```ts
 import { change } from '../dbScript';